 Important information regarding the coronavirus:

-The Brent Gateway head office and community-based hubs are currently closed, but we are still taking calls and picking up emails so you can reach us if you need.
+The Brent Gateway head office and community-based hubs are currently closed, but we are available over the telephone or email so you can still reach us if you need.

 Brent Gateway Partnership to Support Services